General Guidance Prior to Completing the Application

-Pharmacist-in-Charge (PIC) is the registered pharmacist that oversees the day-to-day operations of the dispensing facility.
-In most pharmacies the PIC is the pharmacy manager.
+The Pharmacist-in-Charge (PIC) is the registered pharmacist that oversees the day-to-day operations of the dispensing facility.
+In most pharmacies, the PIC is the pharmacy manager.
 There must be one PIC for each dispensing site (if more than one dispensing site is used).

-PIC State License(s) is the state(s) in which the PIC holds a PIC license.
-Applicant must include all current and expired licenses.
-If applicant is utilizing more than one dispensing pharmacy, submit a list of PICs for each dispensing site in an Excel (.xls) file (see example) that includes the following information:
+The PIC State License(s) is the state(s) in which the PIC holds a PIC license.
+The applicant must include all current and expired licenses.
+If the applicant is utilizing more than one dispensing pharmacy, submit a list of PICs for each dispensing site in an Excel (.xls) file (see an example) that includes the following information:

 - PIC name

 - Pharmacy name and address

 - Issue date